 Despite the dismissive tone in the introduction, even the authors of the study are not so brazen or deluded to claim that this data demonstrates that raising tuition has no effect on participation.
 From the discussion section:

-"What conclusions can and cannot be drawn from this data?
+They offer some speculation for why tuition levels do not correlate with participation, but they don't bother citing any research to back it up, so I will."What conclusions can and cannot be drawn from this data?
 This evidence does not demonstrate that tuition fees have no impact on university participation rates, either in general or for students from low- income families.
 Many factors influence university participation, and we examined only the correlation between tuition levels and university participation.
 To be sure, it is possible that if Manitoba, Quebec and Newfoundland had higher tuition fees, the gap between those provinces and provinces such as Ontario and Nova Scotia in terms of low-income participation, would be even larger."

 This Statistics Canada study (done by actual statisticians using statistics) found that young people who live within 40 km of a university are 50% more likely to attend university.
 Young people from low income families living within 40 km of a university are four times more likely to attend university than those more than 80 km away.
 This makes a lot of sense, because it is a lot cheaper to attend university if you can live with your parents rather than renting an apartment.
 Only two fifths of Newfoundlanders live within 40 km of a university compared to two thirds of all Canadians, so geography is a much more significant obstacle for university participation in this province than elsewhere.
 Keeping tuition low helps compensate for our geography.